 CSA came into existence in 1971 as a joint effort of the Department of Pan-African Studies and the Department of English.
 Its purpose is to maintain the PAS College Writing program in order to effectively fulfill specific instructional needs of a predominantly African American constituency.
 The content of the CSA courses is intended to teach critical thinking and impart the writing skills necessary for academic success, while addressing specific issues in the Pan-African experience.
 Since the traditional College Writing classes can not be expected to tailor their content to this experience, CSA seeks to help eliminate those linguistic as well as cultural barriers which black students may encounter at a predominantly white institution.

-The purpose of the Pan-African Festival, usually held in late April/early May, is to provide a week-long experience that can be shared by all on the Kent State University campus and in the surrounding communities.
+The purpose of the Pan-African Festival, usually held in late April/early May, is to provide a week-long or weekend experience that can be shared by all on the Kent State University campus and in the surrounding communities.
 The Festival affirms our common heritage and determination to continue to educate ourselves.
-The Festival is planned and executed by the Center of Pan-African Culture, the Black United Students, campus organizations and community residents.
+The Festival is planned and executed by the Center of Pan-African Culture in collaboration with the Black United Students, campus organizations and community residents.

 This is a departmental research library and reading room for faculty, staff, students and community.
 It was named after Henry Dumas, an African American poet and short-story writer.
 Henry Dumas (July 20, 1934-May 23, 1968) was a brilliant African American writer and poet.
 Dumas was born in Sweet Home, Arkansas in 1934 and he lived there until the age of ten, when he moved to New York City; however, he always kept with him the religious and folk traditions of his hometown.
 In Harlem, he attended public school and graduated from Commerce High School in 1953.
 After graduating, he enrolled in the Air Force and was stationed at Lackland Air Force Base in San Antonio, Texas where he met future wife, Loretta Ponton.
 The couple married in 1955 and had two sons, David in 1958 and Michael in 1962.
 Dumas was in the military until 1957, at which time he enrolled at Rutgers University but never attained a degree.
 In 1967, Dumas began work at Southern Illinois University’s Experiment in Higher Education in East St. Louis.
 At EHE, Dumas was a teacher and counselor.
 It was here that he met fellow teacher and poet, Eugene Redmond, forming a close collaborative relationship that would prove so integral to Dumas’ posthumous career.